We will start regulating pre-paid funeral plans in 2022. Find out what this will mean for you.

 We also want to make sure that you have access to the Financial Services Compensation Scheme (FSCS) from the first day of regulation, so your money is protected if the firm fails.

-Until July 2022, firms involved in the pre-paid funeral plan market don't have to be regulated by us.
+Until 29 July 2022, firms involved in pre-paid funeral plans don't have to be regulated by us.

-The Funeral Planning Authority (FPA) is the current industry-established regulator of funeral plan providers.
+The FPA is the current industry-established regulator of funeral plan providers.
 As a registered member, funeral plan providers must follow the FPA’s rules and Code of Practice.

-Until we take over the regulation of the sector in July 2022, we expect that the FPA will continue to regulate their registered providers.
+Until we take over the regulation of the sector on 29 July 2022, we expect that the FPA will continue to regulate their registered providers.
 This means that you may be able to complain to the FPA, if the provider is registered with them.

 Not all funeral plan providers are registered with the FPA.
 You can find a list of registered providers on their website.